 We defend biodiversity and roadless areas.
 Public lands are threatened by climate change and activities that harm the land, water, and native species.
 We work to reduce those threats and to connect citizens to special wild places through hikes, restoration projects, and political action.
 Our volunteers improve habitat and close illegal motorized routes so that wildlife can thrive in quiet reconnected places.

 We need you to speak up to public officials in defense of wildlands.
-We need money, volunteers and coordinators for habitat restoration projects, videographers, and fund-raisers.
+We need money, volunteers and coordinators for habitat restoration projects, videographers, web designers, and fund-raisers.